Blue Ridge Parkway-15 Great N.C. Photo Spots

 For photographer’s looking for mile high 360 degree views, this is the place!
 Waterrock Knob is located at milepost 451.2 on the Blue Ridge Parkway with a large parking area, picnic tables, a very small visitor center and a couple vault toilets.
 The views of all the surrounding mountains are amazing, though I must admit, not as photogenic as some of other places listed above.

 From the parking lot, there is a 1.2 mile round trip, Waterrock Knob Trail, to the summit at 6273 feet which is also the highest accessible point on the Blue Ridge Parkway.
-Although the views are nice from the summit, I found the view at the end of the paved portion of the trail at 1/4 mile to be better for photography.
-In fact, the trail past the 1/4 mile mark turns to dirt and becomes moderately strenuous.
+Although the views are nice from the summit, he trail to the top is steep and difficult in places.

 For those who do not wish to hike, there are sunrise and sunset opportunities directly from the parking lot.
 I find the sunrise locations better than the sunset locations since the sunset spots have become a bit overgrown as you can see in the photo below.